kneron/document_center/docs/toolchain/appendix/app_flow_manual.md

 ### Model files

 To get the input model files from your model, [follow the steps in section 2](http://doc.kneron.com/docs/#toolchain/command_line/).
-The ONNX, BIE, ioinfo CSV, and weight/setup/command binaries will all be generated upon completing step 2.3.
+The ONNX, BIE, and NEF binaries will all be generated upon completing step 2.3.

 ### Preprocess and postprocess